 Are you interested in working at the Writing Center?
-We’re hiring now for positions starting fall term 2023 (with training in September).
+We’re hiring now for positions starting fall term 2025 (with 10 weeks of training in spring 2025).
 This is your opportunity to come join an amazing team!
-Apply via the OSU jobs portal.

 Writing Consultants provide support through writing and research consultations in-person, through Zoom, and through written feedback provided via email.
 The Writing Center provides substantial training and mentoring for these positions and encourages applications from students who are interested in learning communication and facilitation skills while helping others.